rintoj/functional-css/README.md

 # Functional CSS

 This module will let you seamlessly integrate functional css.
+This also comes with a dark and light theme.

 ## Install